VirtusLab/akka-workshop-client/README.md

 What is even worse all work that was already in progress when state gets corrupted will also yield bad results.
 It means that we need to throw away some output from corrupted `Decrypter` instances.

 Once one of the `IO` fails we should stop the other ones.
-Scalaz ZIO features an interruption model which allows for stopping of running processes that are no longer needed.
+We can pass information about failure in parallel thread manually using a `Ref` construct, which provides functional atomic reference.
+On the other hand Scalaz ZIO features an interruption model which allows for stopping of running processes that are no longer needed.
 Check out the docs about [IO racing](https://scalaz.github.io/scalaz-zio/usage/fibers.html#racing) for a hint.
 There's a purely functional `Promise` available in ZIO.
 Can you leverage this construct?

 100% of correctness is really hard to achieve with parallelization.
 Everything over 90% is fine :)

 #### Squeezing more performance
-[Presentation](http://virtuslab.github.io/akka-workshop/#/long-tasks) // TODO: Add my own

 With error handling our correctness rise but we become slower.
 We should try to fix that.
 Instead of discarding passwords that we failed to decrypt we could save them to try again with fresh `Decrypter`.